gerardbm/still32/README.md

 ### URxvt

-Install it from the repositories:
+Install the version 9.30 from the repositories:

-`sudo apt-get install rxvt-unicode-256color`
+`sudo apt-get install rxvt-unicode`

 Symlink the rxvt-unicode settings: